sanjay-dutta/Python-practice/README.md

 # Python-practice
- It contains a bunch of simple python exercises for the beginners
+ It contains a bunch of simple python exercises for the beginners.